Overview and key figures

 Games are currently receiving little attention in the

 The lack of government subsidies in the Dutch context is problematic, especially now that the investment climate has deteriorated after the corona pandemic.
 Developing a game often takes years of work, which means that a significant investment must first be made before a return can be achieved.
-In 2021, therefore, the Midgame Fund founded by Dutch game makers.
-With this, a group of approximately 35 investors is trying to partially close the gap in pre-financing with investments of up to 150.000 euros, in exchange for a limited part of the turnover.
-The fund uses the proceeds to reinvest in new projects.
-Since its foundation, the Midgame Fund has invested in eight projects, for a total amount of 600.000 euros (Otterlo 2021c).
+In 2021, therefore, the Midgame Fund founded by Dutch game developers.
+Through this, a group of approximately 35 investors attempts to partially close the pre-financing gap with investments of up to 150.000 euros, in exchange for a limited share of the revenue.
+With the proceeds, the fund reinvests in new projects.
+Since its inception, the Midgame Fund has invested in eight projects, for a total amount of 600.000 euros (Otterlo 2021b).

 Although the role of games within cultural policy is small, their role as a cultural medium is increasing.
 Games combine cultural forms such as film, literature, music, architecture, design and visual arts, but their interactive possibilities make games more than the sum of their parts.
 For example, games make it possible to explore digital worlds with complete freedom or to help shape them as a co-creator, and to let the player step directly into the shoes of a main character and make them responsible for choices and their impact.
 In this way, games provide unique, personal and immersive experiences.
 Increasingly, these are also personal stories of creators or stories that touch on important social themes.

 In addition, games are increasingly becoming part of other cultural domains.
-There are numerous examples.
-For example, filmmakers use game technology and increasingly make films and series based on games, games can contribute to the reconstruction of heritage locations, the Reading Coalition started a reading promotion project around game stories, and Museum Belvédère organized an exhibition on game art in the fall of 2021 (Gestel 2020, Handy 2023, Harty 2022, Bibliotheeknetwerk 2021, Museum Belvédère 2021).
-A broader development is that (large) games are changing into (social) platforms that also offer space for activities other than games – also called the metaverse (Newzoo 2021).
-These are also cultural activities, such as a digital concert or a tour of a virtually simulated museum (Carpenter 2020, Vergauwen 2021).
+The examples are numerous.
+For instance, filmmakers use game technology and are increasingly making films and series based on games; games can contribute to the reconstruction of heritage sites; the Leescoalitie launched a reading promotion project centered on game stories; and Museum Belvédère organized an exhibition on game art in the autumn of 2021 (Gestel 2020, Handy 2023, Harty 2022, Bibliotheeknetwerk 2021, Museum Belvédère 2021).
+A broader development is that (major) games are transforming into (social) platforms that also offer space for activities other than play – also known as the metaverse (Newzoo 2021).
+These include cultural activities, such as a digital concert or a guided tour of a virtually recreated museum (Carpenter 2020, Vergauwen 2021; see also Rensen 2026b).

 A (too?) wide range of new games